 In this room there are so many voices, a chorus of ghosts trailing memories made word.
 I hear Woolf here and Wilde.
 I hear James Baldwin and Audre Lorde and Gloria Anzaldua and W.H.
 Auden and Countee Cullen and Elizabeth Bishop and so many more.
 Our queer past flowing into queer present.
 Often I hear these voices echoing out of readings, out of panels, out of new queer books.
 There are moments when I hear them while writing and they sound like the rushing of waves.
 In these moments I feel myself as a tiny drop in a wide stream of queer literature, moved along by the work that surrounds me, here making my own tiny ripple, a single moment coming out of our past, disappearing back into our future.

 Enter your email address to receive notifications for author Miranda Schmidt

-You have been added to the notification list for author Miranda Schmidt
+Confirmation link sent to your email to add you to notification list for author Miranda Schmidt

 More by this author

 How do I raise a child to love a world that may be dying, to live with compassion in the midst of what could very well be despair?

 Even before death takes a loved one, marking us with deep knowledge, we partake of death every day.

 “I should hate forever to be a burden to you”: Lessons in Love from Virginia Woolf and Vita Sackville-West

 I don’t want to take time away from your book, she said, but the book could wait.
 My writing was always there.
 She might not be.

 There’s nothing more queer than cobbling together something fabulous out of very little.